rosslagerwall/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Andrew Cooper
-- Position:
+- Position: Principal Systems Software Engineer, Xen Project committer, x86 maintainer, and security team member
-- Email address:
+- Email address: andrew.cooper3@citrix.com
-- PGP key fingerprint:
+- PGP key fingerprint: CF35 495B 7EA6 F70E A77D  2176 65C3 F906 A5D7 9FA0

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably